Secure Template Overloads

 strcpy_s is the more secure replacement for

 strcpy.
-The deprecated functions are common sources of security bugs, because they do not prevent operations that can overwrite memory.
+The deprecated functions are common sources of security bugs, because they don't prevent operations that can overwrite memory.
 By default, the compiler produces a deprecation warning when you use one of these functions.
 The CRT provides C++ template overloads for these functions to help ease the transition to the more secure variants.

 For example, this code snippet generates a warning because

 strcpy is deprecated:

 The deprecation warning is there to tell you that your code may be unsafe.
 If you've verified that your code can't overwrite memory, you have several choices.
 You can choose to ignore the warning, you can define the symbol

 _CRT_SECURE_NO_WARNINGS before the include statements for the CRT headers to suppress the warning, or you can update your code to use